wenkangjing/notes-launch-school/kb/html&css/css-selector.md

 `:not(), :empty`

 ## Pseudo element selector

 > They may only appear at the end of a selector chain
+>
+> You can use only one pseudo-element in a selector.
+It must appear after the simple selectors in the statement.
+>
+> they allow you to style certain parts of a document

 `::after`
 `::before`